itachi0502/TrajGuide/README.md

 This repository provides the research code for a **two-stage conditional guidance** pipeline for structure-based drug design (SBDD), built on top of **MolPilot** (a Bayesian Flow Network–based SBDD framework).
 The pipeline targets **property-controlled generation** (e.g., **QED** and **SA**) while maintaining 3D pocket–ligand consistency.

-The implementation used for the four-stage workflow described below lives in `MolPilot/`.
+The implementation used for the three-stage workflow described below lives in `SBDD-CGBFN/`.

 ## Method Overview (Four Stages)